usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

   }
 }
 {{< /highlight >}}
-When using `links` to reference a back-matter `resources`, the `link` must use the resource's `uuid` property as the pointer.
-The `resource` property may have an `rlinks` object array that points to the (external) content via the `href` property.

-Optionally, the `rlinks` property can also include a hash (e.g., to ensure the integrity of the referenced content), however, that is an advanced concept that is not covered in this tutorial.

-Notice that in this example, the `links` object array on line 9 provides a fragment rather than a more complete URI.
-OSCAL interprets this as a pointer to a back matter resource `uuid` (see line 21).
-Within `resources`, several items are referenced (via `rlinks`).
-Each `rlink` must have a URL reference (`href`).
+When using a `links` array object (see lines 10-14 above) to reference a back-matter resource object (see lines 22-36), the link object must use the resource object's `uuid` property in a URI fragment as the pointer (i.e. `#a7584118-3d2d-46c8-b388-df747309c0fa`).
+Notice that in this example, the link object on line 11 provides a fragment rather than a more complete URI.
+OSCAL interprets this as a pointer to a back matter resource `uuid` (see line 23).

+The referenced resource object on lines 22-36 may have an `rlinks` object array with objects that point to the (externally) available content via an `href` property.
+In this example, several resources are referenced (via `rlinks`).
+Each rlink object must have an `href` with an [absolute URI](/concepts/uri-use/#absolute-uri) or a [relative URI](/concepts/uri-use/#relative-reference) pointing directly to the resource.
 The third `rlink` in this example provides a relative path.

 All of the other `rlink` properties (e.g., `media-type` and `hash`) are optional.
+An rlink object can also include a hash (e.g., to ensure the integrity of the referenced content), however, that is an advanced concept that is not covered in this tutorial.

-Unlike `links`, `rlinks` do not have any `rel` properties to provide additional context, nor do they have `text` properties.
-OSCAL content authors should consider these subtle differences when deciding whether to use `links` or `rlinks`.
+Unlike `links`, `rlinks` do not have a `rel` property to provide additional context, nor do they have `text` properties.
+OSCAL content authors should consider these subtle differences when deciding to use `links` or `rlinks`.

 {{% /tab %}}
 {{% tab %}}